The perfect côte de boeuf

 - Heat the Big Green Egg, with the convEGGtor and the Stainless Steel Grid, to 120°C. Cut off an edge of fat from the côte de boeuf, carefully make crosshatch cuts and rub with coarse sea salt.
 Place the piece of fat on the grid of the EGG for 1 to 2 minutes so that the fat melts somewhat.

 - Rub the fat over the grid, place the côte de boeuf on the grid and place the piece of fat on the meat.
-Close the cover of the EGG and let the meat cook slowly for 30 minutes.
+Close the cover of the EGG and let the meat cook slowly.
 Remove the fat from the meat, turn the meat over and place the fat back on top.
 Placing the fat on the meat makes the meat even more flavourful.
 Close the cover and let the meat cook further until a core temperature of 42°C has been reached.
-Check this with the Instant Read Digital Thermometer.
+Check this with the Instant Read Thermometer.

 - Remove the meat from the EGG, cover with aluminium foil and remove the stainless steel grid from the convEGGtor with The Pit Mitt BBQ Glove.
 Place the Cast Iron Grid in the EGG, close the cover and heat up the EGG to a temperature of 250°C.